fontlabcom/getgo-fonts/docs/zotosans-nko.md

 ---

-## Coto Sans NKo
+## Zoto Sans NKo

-Coto Sans NKo is a design for the N’Ko script.
+Zoto Sans NKo is a design for the N’Ko script.

 It contains 174 glyphs and 5 OpenType features, and supports 76 characters from the Unicode blocks: NKo, Arabic.